 Arrow pointing off-screen informs users that most of the content will be laid out below.

-Navigation is a make or break aspect of the user experience of a site.
-One of the biggest risks of using long scrolling in your design is a possibility of user disorientation.
+Navigation is a make or breaks aspect of the user experience of a site.
+One of the biggest risks of using long scrolling in your design is the possibility of user disorientation.
 If the navigation bar loses its visibility when users scroll down, they will have to scroll all the way back up when they’re deep within the page .
 Usually, this behavior confuses and frustrates users.

-The obvious solution for this problem is to use a sticky navigation menu which shows current location and remains on the screen in the same position at all times.
+The obvious solution for this problem is to use a sticky navigation menu which shows the current location and remains on the screen in the same position at all times.